mindspore-ai/docs/docs/graphlearning/docs/source_en/full_training_of_GCN.md

 ds = CoraV2(args.data_path)
 ```

-The CORA data can be downloaded at <https://data.dgl.ai/dataset/cora_v2.zip> and decompressed to args.data_path.
+The [Cora](https://data.dgl.ai/dataset/cora_v2.zip) data can be downloaded and decompressed to args.data_path.

 ## Network Training and Validation